 1. A Business Idea

-Before starting any business, try as much as possible to validate the feasibility of the specific market that you want to operate in.
+Before starting any business, try as much as possible to validate the feasibility of the specific market in which you want to operate.
 This way, you will have an idea of whether the market is ready for this business or not.

-You can do this by getting feedback from potential clients and customers or conducting a survey.
-If there are no interested people interested in your proposed business idea, it could be a dead deal and not worth wasting your time.
+You can get feedback from potential clients and customers or conduct a survey.
+If no interested people are interested in your proposed business idea, it could be a dead deal and not worth wasting your time.